k-anderson/bella-novella/README.md

 ### 6.9 Prompts and message directories

-The custom voice prompts (menu greeting, disco-ball, message, and invalid prompts) ship in `prompts/` as 8 kHz mono WAV and are tracked in the repo.
+The custom voice prompts — menu greeting (and its short variants), disco-ball, message, invalid-entry, playback-announcement, story (`tale-*`), and game (`game-*`) — ship in `prompts/` as 8 kHz mono WAV and are tracked in the repo.
 Just create the runtime directory the IVR records caller messages into:

 ```sh
 mkdir -p /usr/local/freeswitch/prompts /usr/local/freeswitch/recordings/messages